Kizlyar–Pervomayskoye hostage crisis: Aftermath

-The Russian government reacted hawkishly to the "liberation of Pervomayskoye"; Yelstin initially said that "all the bandits have been destroyed, unless there are some still hiding underground", the operation was "planned and carried out correctly" and "is over with a minimum of losses to the hostages and our own people."
+The Russian government reacted hawkishly to the "liberation of Pervomayskoye"; Yeltsin initially said that "all the bandits have been destroyed, unless there are some still hiding underground", the operation was "planned and carried out correctly" and "is over with a minimum of losses to the hostages and our own people."
 Chernomyrdin said, "It is clear to everyone that it is pointless to talk to these people [Chechen separatists].
 They are not the kind of people you can negotiate with."
 U.S. Secretary of Defense William Perry affirmed solidarity with Yeltsin's government, saying that Russia was justified in using military force in response to hostage-taking.

 The operation triggered outrage in Dagestan and across Russia, especially in liberal circles.
 Grigory Yavlinsky said, "It is time to face the fact that we are in a real civil war now in Russia.
 This was not a hostage crisis.
 It is a hopeless war, and it was started by Boris Yeltsin."
 Yeltsin's human-rights commissioner, Sergei Kovalev, resigned from all his posts in protest of the "cruel punitive action" and Yegor Gaidar drafted a letter calling on Yeltsin not to run in the upcoming presidential elections.
 In a January 19 Interfax poll, 75 percent of respondents in Moscow and Saint Petersburg thought that all the "power ministers" should resign.

 The incident's handling was widely criticized by Russian and foreign journalists, humanitarian organizations and human-rights groups.
 Russian press accounts (including an account from Izvestia correspondent Valery Yakov, who witnessed the fighting from inside the village) described a chaotic, overmanned and bungled Russian operation in Pervomayskoye; Pavel Felgenhauer wrote that the armed services involved in the assault displayed a "fantastic lack of coordination."
 An opinion piece in The New York Times said, "All this bloodshed and confusion was dressed up in Moscow with Soviet-style propaganda, including false claims about minimal Russian losses and the elimination of enemy forces.
 The use of force against terrorism should be commensurate with the threat and employed in a way that limits the loss of life.
 Military action should be accompanied by full disclosure of information about the conflict and casualties.
 The murderous assault on Pervomayskoye did not meet any of those tests."